c64cryptoboy/ChiptuneSAK/docs/c128BASIC.rst

 * VOL - allows control of volume
 * ENVELOPE - sets a voice's Attack, Decay, Sustain, Release (ADSR), waveform, and pulse
 * FILTER - controls the filters on the SID chip
-* SOUND - for quick-and-dirty sound effects
+* SOUND - for sound effects

 Using the PLAY command